-A Stitch in Time: How Continued Engagement with Your Resources Can Effectively Address AttritionPrint PDF
+A Stitch in Time: How Continued Engagement with Your Resources Can Effectively Address AttritionPrint

 By Bithika Anand | Aug 4, 2018

 Attrition is not an issue alien to law firms.
 Owing to the nature of the service and the personalized relationships that develop with clients over the course of advising them, the separation of lawyers from firms – especially if they are senior lawyers or have been around for a while – hits firms quite hard.
 In most cases, the exit of a lawyer also drains the training and man-hours that have been invested in mentoring them to the firm’s and clients’ working style.
 Especially at Indian law firms, it is not unusual to offer such lawyers a better pay package or a higher designation in order to make them reconsider their decision to leave the firm.
 In this article, we examine how law firms can avoid such instances and start taking measures in advance, avoiding the need for such solutions as an afterthought.